dittohed/traffic-intelligence/docs/literature_overview.md

 ### Multi-objective optimization of urban road intersection signal timing based on particle swarm optimization algorithm (2019)
 * in addition to traditional TSC optimization goals such as throughput, delay and queue lengh, modern publications pay attention to vehicle emissions and vehicle energy consumption;
-* proposes a multi-objective approach
+* proposes a multi-objective approach;
-* how to gain Pareto frontier fast plays a key role in evolutionary multi-objective optimization;
+* how to gain Pareto frontier fast plays a key role in evolutionary multi-objective optimization.

 ### Urban Werea Traffic Signal Timing Optimization based on Sa-PSO (2010)
-* Simulated annealing-particle swarm optimization has been proved to be an effective way to deal with optimization through simulation;
+* simulated annealing-particle swarm optimization has been proved to be an effective way to deal with optimization through simulation;
-* SA was used to initialize the particle swarm
+* SA was used to initialize the particle swarm;
-* the global best point is accepted according to the probability function exp(|Pi - Pg| / T)
+* the global best point is accepted according to the probability function exp(|Pi - Pg| / T);
-* with the temperature cooling down, the Sa-PSO degenerates to PSO
+* with the temperature cooling down, the Sa-PSO degenerates to PSO.

+# Conclusions

+* both evolutionary and swarm intelligence algorithms utilize the same optimization framework (1.
+Initalize population, 2.
+Evaluate initial solutions using simulation 3.
+Generate new solutions 4.
+Evaluate the new solutions using simulation 5.
+Update population 6.
+Terminate or repeat starting from point 2);
+* the most picked objective is to minimize the time delay for junctions;
+* PSO typically exhibit a faster convergence rate and less total delay than GA algorithms;
+* there hasn't been that much progress in the last 30 years;
+* Reinforcement Learning is the new alternative to metaheuristics in terms of traffic signal control;
+* in order to obtain a demand-responsive control system, one has to gather traffic statistics (e.g. using induction loops or cameras) on a frequent basis (e.g. every 10 minutes), then simulate and optimize it;
+* **project topic proposal: Comparing**
+**optimal traffic control solution characterics obtained with PSO algorithm** **when using micro- and mesoscopic traffic flow simulators under the hood for** **large-scale (Cracow) simulation.**